hiero-ledger/hiero-mirror-node/docs/design/eoa-code-delegation.md

 This design document outlines the implementation plan for supporting HIP-1340 EOA code delegation in the Hiero mirror node.
-The implementation will enable extraction, storage, and querying of code delegation data from consensus node transactions, performing `eth_call`, `eth_estimateGas`, `eth_debugTraceTransaction` transactions with code delegations in the mirror node and querying the persisted code delegations from the existing REST APIs.
+The implementation will enable extraction, storage, and querying of code delegation data from consensus node transactions, performing `eth_call`, `eth_estimateGas` transactions with code delegations in the mirror node and querying the persisted code delegations from the existing REST APIs.

 ## Goals